jbrems/docker-challenge/README.md

 With the API and client servers up and running you are free to surf to http://localhost:4200 and explore the "Mama Mia Pizzeria" website.

-This is where the challenge begins, the "Mama Mia Pizzeria" website is currently being server by your local nodejs express server connecting to your local MongoDB server and another Angular dev server serving the client files.
+This is where the challenge begins, the "Mama Mia Pizzeria" website is currently being server by your local `Nodejs` `express` server connecting to your local `MongoDB` instance and another `Angular` dev server serving the client files.
 Now it is your job to turn this setup into a Docker solution with containers, local networks and anything else you need or desire.

 Good luck!